Military College Jhelum

-Military College Jhelum (MCJ) is a feeder college to Military Intermediate College, in Sarai Alamgir, Pakistan.
-Though it is physically located in Gujrat District, due to its very close proximity, it is still associated with the City of Jhelum, and is considered to be in the cantonment limit of Jhelum.
-The institution feeds the Pakistan Military Academy, Kakul.
-Military College Jhelum is one of three military colleges in Pakistan; the others being Military College Murree and Military College Sui.
+Military College Jhelum (MCJ) is a feeder college to the Pakistan Military Academy, Kakul, Pakistan.
+The college is one of three military colleges in Pakistan; the others being Military College Murree and Military College Sui.

 History

-The college's foundation stone was laid on 25th February 1922 by the Prince of Wales at Jalandhar Cantonment for the King George Royal Indian Military Schools (KGRIMS) at the Jallandhar and Jhelum in Punjab.
+The college's foundation stone was laid on 25 February 1922 by the Prince of Wales at Jalandhar Cantonment for the King George Royal Indian Military Schools (KGRIMS) at Jallandhar and Jhelum in Punjab.
 Regular classes at the college began on 15 September 1925.
-Jallandhar is now in the Indian state of Punjab but the school was relocated to the state of Himachal Pradesh after being renamed as the Chail Military School.
+Jallandhar is now in the Indian state of Punjab but the school located there was relocated to the state of Himachal Pradesh after being renamed as the Chail Military School.